How to Make a Ping Pong Paddle: Homemade Ping Pong Paddle

 - 12 Grits Assortment：120/150/180/240/320/400/600/800/1000/1500/2500/3000 Grit, each grit got 2 sheets

-- Handy Size and Easy to Identify : All the sand papers are in 9 x 3.6 inches, you also can cut it into any size as you need.
-The soft-back sand paper ensures a good hold by your hand and you can use it to polish the objects smoothly with only moderate effort, with high resistance to slip or loose during usage.
-The grits spec is printed on the back of the sandpapers for easy identification.
+- Convenient size and easy to identify: all sandpapers are 9 x 3.6 inch, also can be cut into any size you need.
+Soft-backed sandpaper ensures good hand grip and can be used to polish objects smoothly with only moderate effort, with high resistance to slipping or loose during use.
+Grit specifications are printed on the back of the sanding papers for easy identification.

-- Wet or Dry Sanding: Waterproof and tensile resistant technology enables these abrasive paper sheets sturdy and lasts for a long time using in your projects, and they can be used for both wet and dry purposes.
+- Wet or dry sanding: waterproof and tensile resistant technology allows these abrasive paper sheets to be tough and last long on your projects, and can be used for both wet and dry purposes.

-- Compatible With :This fine sandpaper is perfect for handling all manner of odd jobs and little fixes from removing scuffs and abrasions on walls and baseboards to smoothing out wood or mold spurs on toys or furniture, refinishing handrails, or lawn furniture and even wet sanding blemishes from your vehicle
+- Compatible with: this fine sandpaper is perfect for handling all kinds of odd jobs and small fasteners, from removing scuffs and abrasions on walls and baseboards to smoothing wood or mildew on toys or furniture, refinishing handrails or lawn furniture and even wet sanding stains from your vehicle

-- Compatible With– Perfect for handling all manner of odd jobs and little fixes from removing scuffs and abrasions on walls and baseboards to smoothing out wood or mold spurs on toys or furniture, refinishing handrails, or lawn furniture and even wet sanding blemishes from your vehicle.
-Doing this job can not only save money but learn a valuable skill
+- Compatible with: perfect for handling all kinds of odd jobs and small fasteners, from removing scuffs and abrasions on walls and baseboards to smoothing wood spurs or mildew on toys or furniture, refinishing handrails or lawn furniture and even wet sanding stains from your vehicle.
+Doing this work can not only save money, but learn a valuable skill.

 Step 4.
 Attaching Separate Handles